 Creating video content may be a highly effective means of marketing your services if you know how to film and edit video – or are ready to learn!
 Creating an introductory video is a terrific way to sell yourself to potential students by giving them insight into who you are and your teaching approach.

 Lesson plans and materials are typically provided by online corporations to teachers, but if you’re on your own, you’ll have to complete everything yourself.
 It can be a lot of work at first, but if you want to increase your income, it’s well worth it.

-Your TEFL course will teach you how to prepare lessons, as well as how to teach vocabulary, reading, writing, speaking, and a variety of other skills.
-The resources listed above will assist you in creating effective online lessons that will keep students coming back for more.
+Your TEFL course will teach you how to prepare lessons and teach vocabulary, reading, writing, speaking, and a variety of other skills.
+The resources listed above will assist you in creating practical online lessons that will keep students coming back for more.

 The TEFL Institute brings over 30 years of experience in the English as a foreign language (EFL) industry.
 Together with our team of academic educators, we will help prepare you to teach English with practical and accredited TEFL courses.
 As more of our lives go online, more people learn English online than ever.
 That means the demand for online English teachers is growing rapidly.